Gunkev/electronic-storefront-medusa/README.md

 ## Medusa Version

-This tutorial uses Medusa v1.7.12.
+This tutorial uses Medusa v1.7.12 and Medusa CLI 1.3.8.
 It is not guaranteed that it will work with future releases.

 ## Prerequisites